British policeman and NCO served with Palestine Police Force in Palestine, 1939-1946

-REEL 1 Recollections of period as policeman and NCO with Palestine Police in Palestine, 1939-1946: recruitment to Palestine Police, 1939; contract signed; degree of knowledge of political situation in Palestine; voyage to Palestine; basic training at the Palestine Police Depot, Mount Scopus, Jerusalem; posting to Jaffa; composition of civilian population in Palestine; degree of contact with civilian population; attitude to different sections of civilian population; problem of obtaining information from Jewish sources, 1944-1946; his attitude towards role of British in Palestine.
+REEL 1 Recollections of period as policeman and NCO with Palestine Police Force in Palestine, 1939-1946: recruitment to Palestine Police, 1939; contract signed; degree of knowledge of political situation in Palestine; voyage to Palestine; basic training at the Palestine Police Depot, Mount Scopus, Jerusalem; posting to Jaffa; composition of civilian population in Palestine; degree of contact with civilian population; attitude to different sections of civilian population; problem of obtaining information from Jewish sources, 1944-1946; his attitude towards role of British in Palestine.

-REEL 3 Continues: his sympathy for Jewish immigration; conditions on board illegal immigrant ships; problems of discovering illegal immigrants; general standard of handling of population by British colonial police; his attitude towards leaving Palestine, 1946; sight of troops going to attack Vichy French in Syria, 6/1941; military presence in Palestine during Second World War; occasion when he was forced to flee during police raid; character of Jewish/Arab relations within Palestine Police; personal sense of danger.
+REEL 3 Continues: his sympathy for Jewish immigration; conditions on board illegal immigrant ships; problems of discovering illegal immigrants; general standard of handling of population by British colonial police; his attitude towards leaving Palestine, 1946; sight of troops going to attack Vichy French in Syria, 6/1941; military presence in Palestine during Second World War; occasion when he was forced to flee during police raid; character of Jewish/Arab relations within Palestine Police Force; personal sense of danger.
 Memories of Idi Amin.
 Attitude to having served with Palestine Police and with Uganda Police.